PatrickStrz/kovi/docs/styling.md

 into mui-theme for use.

 ##Z-Index
-1. Z-index values should always be defined in `z-index.js` allows us to at a glance determine relative layers of our application and prevents bugs arising from arbitrary z-index values.
-Do not edit the z-index scale!
+- Z-index values should always be defined in `z-index.js` allows us to at a glance determine relative layers of our application and prevents bugs arising from arbitrary z-index values.
+- Do not edit the z-index
+scale!
 Only add application scoped z-index values.

-**todo: decide on UI-color-pattern, I.e) primary for buttons ...
+## Animations

+- Animation keyframes should only defined in `styles/animations/keyframes`

+## Shadows:

+- Shadows should only be defined in `styles/shadows`.
+## Media Queries
+- No one-off css media queries, either use the custom `media`` ` template literal for styled components (`styles/media-queries`), or `react-media` library with `styles/screen-sizes` for cases where it is necessary to pass screen size changes as a prop.